 Examples and Traps

 In this chapter, we are going to show various requirement examples so that when you spot any of them, you will know how to handle them.
-We will also illustrate the common requirements traps, which may puzzle you in the sense that some requirements might not be what they seem to be at first sight.
+We will also illustrate common requirement traps, which may puzzle you in the sense that some requirements might not be what they seem to be at first sight.

 Typical Requirements